TechneWare/SmarterMail.Cli/README.md

 80.244.11.244
 ```

 It is easy to see the pattern here.
-The subnet `80.244.11.0/24` appears to be behaving poorly.
-This is an actual subnet that attacked my server 36 times while I was writing this.
+The sub-net `80.244.11.0/24` appears to be behaving poorly.
+This is an actual sub-net that attacked my server 36 times while I was writing this.

-By entering IPs such as `80.244.11.0/24` into your blocklist, you can effectively block all the IPs on the `80.244.11.x` subnet with a single entry.
-We can feel pretty comfortable doing this, as 36 out of 254 IPs, or about 14.2% of the IPs on this subnet, have been found to be bad actors.
-Thus, this subnet could be considered to have a bad reputation and deserves a CIDR entry on the blocklist, shortening the list by 35 entries.
+By entering IPs such as `80.244.11.0/24` into your block-list, you can effectively block all the IPs on the `80.244.11.x` sub-net with a single entry.
+We can feel pretty comfortable doing this, as 36 out of 254 IPs, or about 14.2% of the IPs on this sub-net, have been found to be bad actors.
+Thus, this sub-net could be considered to have a bad reputation and deserves a CIDR entry on the block-list, shortening the list by 35 entries.

-The `/24` represents the number of bits used in the subnet mask and, thus, the portion of the IP address that contains the subnet.
+The `/24` represents the number of bits used in the sub-net mask and, thus, the portion of the IP address that contains the sub-net.
 In this case, `255.255.255.0` or `11111111 11111111 11111111 00000000` in binary.
-Therefore, we can see that the size of this subnet is the number of IP addresses that can fill out the last segment of the address.
-In this case, 256(0->255), minus 1 for the broadcast address(255), and minus 1 for the 0 address(Legacy broadcast/modern ignore), which leaves you with 254 useable addresses on the subnet.
+Therefore, we can see that the size of this sub-net is the number of IP addresses that can fill out the last segment of the address.
+In this case, 256(0->255), minus 1 for the broadcast address(255), and minus 1 for the 0 address(Legacy broadcast/modern ignore), which leaves you with 254 usable addresses on the sub-net.

-However, it can get more complicated since /24 might not accurately describe the 80.244.11.0 subnet.
+However, it can get more complicated since /24 might not accurately describe the 80.244.11.0 sub-net.

 Consider this: what if the IP list looked more like:
 ```logos